“It was an ideal choice and I’d definitely recommend it.”

 Barrie explains that he was still considered a hospital patient and hadn’t been released from their care but was able to return home with his wife for continued monitoring and treatment.
 “I was completely dumbfounded by the care,” he says.
 “When we left the hospital, there was a box made up of everything I needed to self-monitor, such as blood pressure, blood oxygen, a scale and a tablet for doing calls to the doctor.”

 But he wasn’t on his own, either.
-That morning, staff with the Gundersen Home Hospital program arrived to continue his hospital care.
+That morning, staff with the Recovery Care at Home program arrived to continue his hospital care.
 “They had all the equipment there to take blood, and there was a courier outside who took the samples to the hospital.
 While we were waiting for the results, they set up a virtual call with the doctor.
 At one point, four of us sat around the table on a call to three different people.
 And then they said, ‘we’ll be back this afternoon!’”

 The benefits of returning home for care